Laboratory of Viral Diseases

 Department of Health and Human Services

 Salary is commensurate with experience and accomplishments.
 A full civil-service package of benefits (including retirement; health, life, and long-term care insurance; Thrift Savings Plan) is available.
+Women and people from other groups underrepresented in biomedical research are especially encouraged to apply.
+U.S. citizenship is not required.

 HHS, NIH, and NIAID are equal opportunity employers.
 NIH is dedicated to building a diverse community in its training and employment programs.